mosesokemwa/daily-UI/README.md

     Hint: Design a user profile and be mindful of the most important data, names, imagery, placement, etc.
     Is it for a serious profile?
 A social profile?
 (It's up to you!).
-    Don't forget to share on Dribbble and/or Twitter when you're done.
+    Don't forget to share on [Twitter](https://twitter.com/MosesOkemwa) when you're done.